gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/rethinking-package-managers.md

   - Memory
   - Correctness
 - MCP server to enable AI coding assistants to search for functions given an interface and description
-- This is one of the features that got me excited about ScrapScript (<a href="https://scrapscript.org" target="_blank">ScrapScript</a>), for which which my friend Max and I implemented an <a href="httpsL//github.com/teknolagi/scrapscript" target="_blank">interpreter and compiler</a>.
+- This is one of the features that got me excited about ScrapScript (<a href="https://scrapscript.org" target="_blank">ScrapScript</a>), for which which my friend Max and I implemented an <a href="https://github.com/teknolagi/scrapscript" target="_blank">interpreter and compiler</a>.
+You might enjoy <a href="https://bernsteinbear.com/blog/scrapscript/" target="_blank">his blog post</a> about the interpreter.

 ## Myxa